Kapendev/parin/TOUR.md

 ```

 They use the assets path unless the input starts with `/` or `\`, or `isUsingAssetsPath` is false.
 Path separators are also normalized to the platform's native format.
-Additionally, resources are separated into two groups.
+Additionally, engine resources are separated into two groups.
 Managed and temporary.

 ### Managed Resources